andriykuba/reactivemongo-shortcuts-play-json/README.md

 ## Usage

 Suppose, we want to get some field from all document.
-The "native" ReactiveMongo code will looks like:
+The "native" ReactiveMongo code will look like:

 ```scala
 def native()(implicit mongo: ReactiveMongoApi):Future[List[JsObject]] =